zach-capalbo/vartiste/src/static/instructions.md

 for VR headset use, so it will respond to controller pressure and position, and you can move your canvas around to get the perfect vantage point for editing.
 No more being tethered to a monitor or drawing tablet!
 It's even got a really cool node & FX compositing system available.
-Become a VR-Artíste today!
+Become a VR-Artíste today!

 <img src="eg.JPG" class="screenshot">